reborg/pomodori/index.markdown

 Pomodori is a Mac OS only tool based on the pomodoro technique (PT) by [Francesco Cirillo](http://cirillosscrapbook.wordpress.com/).
 Pomodori measures the pomodoro time and stores pomodoro descriptions with only a single click.
 Pomodori shows metrics to help you plan future activities and detailed charts.
 For more information about the technique please visit [pomodoro community](http://www.pomodorotechnique.com/).

+Please notice that right know Pomodori does not work under Snow Leopard.
+The migration to Snow Leopard Mas OS X 10.6 is planned for the next release, 0.4.
+Sorry about that.

 WHAT IS THE POMODORO TECHNIQUE?
 -------------------------------
 The Pomodoro Technique (PT) is a time and focus management technique which improves productivity and quality of work.
 Starting with the PT is incredibily simple, you just need a timer (shameless promotion, what about Pomodori?) that counts 25 minutes: